Leofltt/Kairos/README.md

 When run, the script `BootKairos.hs` will instantiate a default performance named `perf`.
 The performance is a data structure  that holds informations  about timing (time Signature, bpm, bar length), the instruments and the patterns they use.
+By default this performance sends Csound score to port 11000 and OSC messages to port 11100.

 To display the names of all the instruments currently loaded, run